THE TRUE MEANING OF THE ESTABLISHMENT CLAUSE

 As indicated, Jefferson and Madison engaged in a close collaboration that ultimately led to Madison’s initial introduction of the First Amendment into Congress.
 Scholars and many of the justices of the Supreme Court regard the views of both of them on church/state separation and on the meaning of the Establishment Clause to be highly relevant to the proper interpretation of the Clause (Alley 1985, esp. pp. 303-305; Kurland and Lerner 1987).
 A survey of the views of Jefferson and Madison properly includes the opinions they expressed regarding the interpretation of the Establishment Clause following the enactment of the Bill of Rights.

 Perhaps the most definitive expression of Jefferson’s views came in his January 1, 1802, letter to the Danbury Baptist Association.
 Although former Chief Justice Rehnquist and others have tried to dismiss this letter as irrelevant to the interpretation of the Establishment Clause, the fact is that Jefferson himself wrote the letter, in part, to explain his understanding of the First Amendment.
-The relevant portion of this letter states:
+The relevant portion of this letter states:“Believing with you that religion is a matter which lies solely between man and his God … I contemplate with sovereign reverence that act of the whole American people which declared that their legislature should make ‘no law respecting an establishment of religion or prohibiting the free exercise thereof,’ thus building a wall of separation between Church and State”

 (Kurland and Lerner 1987, p.
 96).